XuewenWangUGA/pRMNE/README.md

         -s, --suspectAlle: string, required input file of suspect Alleles, tab delimited -l, --log10: flag only, no value,output the probability after log10 conversion if -l is given.
-        -t, --threads: int, the number of parallelized computing threads, default 2 the result will be output to standard output/screen. use > to redirect to a file
+        -t, --threads: int, the number of parallelized computing threads, default 2 the result will be output to the standard output/screen. use > to redirect to a file

 ## Output

-The output is a tab seperatedly text file.
-The data is the exclusion probability of a random man in each super population at each STR locus site and all combined sites for  26 populations (FIN,CDX,IBS,MXL,CHB,CHS,CEU,JPT,ESN,KHV,TSI,CLM,YRI,GBR,PEL,STU,BEB,GIH,PJL,MSL,ITU,GWD,LWK,ASW,PUR,ACB), 5 supperpopulations (EAS, EUR, AFR,SAS, AMR).
+The output is a tab separated text file.
+The data is the not excluded and exclusion probability of a random man in each super population at each STR locus site and all combined sites for  26 populations (FIN,CDX,IBS,MXL,CHB,CHS,CEU,JPT,ESN,KHV,TSI,CLM,YRI,GBR,PEL,STU,BEB,GIH,PJL,MSL,ITU,GWD,LWK,ASW,PUR,ACB), 5 supperpopulations (EAS, EUR, AFR,SAS, AMR).

-e.g. for AFR (Africa popupation): 20 CODIS loci and  All loci combined at a p value 8.23071958151542135332E-36
+e.g. for AFR (Africa population): 20 CODIS loci and  All loci combined at a p-value 8.23071958151542135332E-36

     Population	Locus	Probability_of_Exclusion(PE)	Probability_of_Inclusion(PI)	Adjusted_PE²	Adjusted_PI²	Adjusted_PE³	Adjusted_PI³
     AFR	CSF1PO	9.99943467691785855616E-1	5.65323082141443835152E-5	9.93217121942747780534E-1	6.78287805725221946563E-3	9.93217121942747780534E-1	6.78287805725221946563E-3